 By growing under environmental conditions with a wide range of variations in water availability, plants develop flexible water use strategies in response to water scarcity.
-As the gateway of both water efflux and CO_2 intake, stomatal control is critical for balancing drought tolerance and growth under soil water shortages [1].
-Some plants develop a sensitive response to drought at the stomata level, representing a conservative water use strategy; conversely, some other plants adopt a 'profligate' water use strategy that is marked by less sensitive stomatal control that allows transpiration of more water [2].
+As the gateway of both water efflux and CO2 intake, stomatal control is critical for balancing drought tolerance and growth under soil water shortages1.
+Some plants develop a sensitive response to drought at the stomata level, representing a conservative water use strategy; conversely, some other plants adopt a "profligate" water use strategy that is marked by less sensitive stomatal control that allows transpiration of more water2.
 From an agronomic point of view, both strategies can be adaptive depending on the specific soil drought scenarios.
-Numerous studies have analysed water use traits in crops including legumes, grains, and trees [3-5], yet current mechanistic understanding of the trait plasticity is still limited.
+Numerous studies have analyzed water use traits in crops including legumes, grains and trees3-5, yet current mechanistic understanding of the trait plasticity is still limited.

-Cross-species comparison of the dynamic water use traits is often challenged by the difficulty of generating homogenous progressive soil stress in a reasonably long term [6].
-Recently, several high-throughput platforms have emerged, some being equipped with feedback irrigation systems, to enable precise control of soil water content in each unit [7, 8].
-One of these platforms, the PlantArray, which is a lysimeter-based system, provides realtime monitoring of the parameters related to whole-plant water relations such as transpiration rate (Tr), growth rate, and water use efficiency (WUE) [8].
-Species-dependent dynamic patterns of these traits in response to progressive soil stress have been delicately revealed in cowpea and tomato using PlantArray [9-11].
+Cross-species comparison of the dynamic water use traits is often challenged by the difficulty of generating homogenous progressive soil stress in a reasonably long term6.
+Recently, several high-throughput platforms have emerged, some being equipped with feedback irrigation systems, to enable precise control of soil water content in each unit^{7, 8}.
+One of such platforms, the PlantArray, which is a lysimeter-based system, provides real-time monitoring of the parameters related to whole-plant water relations such as transpiration rate (Tr), growth rate and water use efficiency (WUE)8.
+Genotypic differences on these traits in response to progressive soil stress have been delicately revealed in cowpea and tomato using PlantArray9-11.